 You likely visited our region once or twice and now considering to make it your future home or buy a vacation condo.
 Living in Miami pros and cons are varied and some depend on your needs and personal preferences.

 Our region is fast shedding its past negative image of drugs and corruption of the 80s and 90s and it is fast surfacing as an important international, financial, and cultural center.
 It’s an intricate melting pot with a vibrant diversity unlike any other city in the US.

 Here, we, as locals, share our honest opinions on six important topics that you should probably consider before making a move.
 Although we can’t speak for everyone, you will likely find them helpful.

 Pro: Great weather and awesome beaches.
-It’s probably the number one reason most people relocate to Miami, not just retirees, but anyone tired of the slightest cold in the rest the US and other countries.
+They are the two main reasons most people relocate to Miami, not just the retirees, but anyone tired of the slightest cold in the rest the US and other countries.

 In addition to the top amenities of an international city, living in a tropical place with plenty of rain and lush green environment is pretty remarkable.

 Con: You may overheat.
 Some may find our summers hot and humid, but honestly, it depends on where you choose to live.
 Miami Beach and coastal neighborhoods have mild summers because of the breeze that blows from the ocean.
 However, it can get oppressively humid inland during the summer.

 Pro: Cost of living in Miami is affordable.
 Some may find it expensive, but it’s relative to where you compare it to and on your earning.
 Frankly, as the main cost is housing, it entirely depends on your style.
 Living in a swanky building with oceanfront views is expensive like anywhere else.